mantzas/blog/content/post/20170711_dot_net_benchmarks.md

     </tbody>
 </table>

-I get the timings of the method and by using the [MemoryDiagnoser] attribute i get event the GC Stats.
+I get the timings of the method and by using the `[MemoryDiagnoser]` attribute i get event the GC Stats.

 ## Conducted Benchmarks

 Given the easiness to create such benchmark i have started a github repository named [DotNetBenchmarks](https://github.com/mantzas/DotNetBenchmarks).

 There you can find some of the performance questions that i have about some components like logging frameworks, XML Serialization, String concatenation etc.
+Every time i have to check the performance of some component i will add a new benchmark to this repository.
+If anyone likes to contribute, even better!
+Make a PR!

 Please note that: